 The Orange Bowl Committee selects a few individuals each year into its prestigious Orange Bowl Hall of Fame presented by AutoNation.
-With nearly seven decades of tradition in South Florida and among the national college football world, these men typify the Orange Bowl's history.
-The incoming class is officially recognized during pregame of the Orange Bowl.
+With nine decades of tradition, these men typify the Orange Bowl's history.
+The incoming class is officially recognized during pregame of the Capital One Orange Bowl.

 Vernon Carey paved the way for the Hurricanes to rush for 218 yards and back-up running back Jarrett Payton (Frank Gore was injured) to gain 131 rushing yards and earn Orange Bowl MVP Honors in Miami’s 16-14 win over Florida State in the 2004 Orange Bowl.
 He was the first-round draft choice of the Miami Dolphins going 19th overall and the third offensive lineman selected.

 Travis Taylor caught seven passes for 159 yards and two touchdowns as a sophomore, leading the Gators to a 31-10 win over Syracuse and securing their sixth straight 10-win season.
 Taylor was voted the MVP of the 1999 Orange Bowl and was later selected by the Baltimore Ravens in the first round (10th overall) in the 2000 NFL Draft.